-Today I’m making an effort to practice what I preach and am exploring locally!
-Let’s kick off my South Carolina State Parks series by featuring Colonial Dorchester State Historic Site.
+Today we’re making an effort to practice what we preach and are exploring locally!
+Let’s kick off the South Carolina State Parks series by featuring Colonial Dorchester State Historic Site.

 Tucked away off of a busy thoroughfare on the west side of Summerville, SC, this pre-Revolutionary war town and fort are only 35 minutes northwest of downtown Charleston and have none of the crowds to worry about.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.

 Top 5 Know Before you Go Tips for Colonial Dorchester State Historic Site

 - Small entry fee: $3 per adult, discounts for children and seniors, age 5 and under free (as of Jan.
 2022)